1technophile/OpenMQTTGateway/docs/use/boards.md

 ### Erasing the flash

-So as to erase the flash memory on M5Stack boards you may do a long press to TRIGGER_PIN button:
+So as to erase the flash memory on M5Stack boards you may do a long press to TRIGGER_GPIO button:
-* Button A on M5StickC (GPIO 37)
+* Button B on M5StickC (GPIO 37)
 * Button C on M5Stack (GPIO 37)
 * Button lateral on M5stick (GPIO 35)